Skip to Main Content

 What is ChatGPT?

-The past year has seen a wave of artificial intelligence writing applications surface, with ChatGPT being by far the best known.
-These "large language model" programs can quickly generate essays, papers, and other written material based upon prompts given by their users.
+The past few years have seen a wave of generative artificial intelligence applications surface, with ChatGPT being the best known.
+These "large language model" (LLM) programs can quickly generate essays, papers, and other written material based upon prompts given by their users.
 Like it or not, these AI writing apps are here to stay and have the potential to seismically alter higher education, so we need to be prepared to deal with them and, where appropriate, incorporate them into the classroom.

 Do AI generative platforms signal the end of writing as a means of assessment in education?
 Some observers have suggested so, while others have compared it to the introduction of the calculator or spell check; after all, the calculator did not make math obsolete.
 Yet, ChatGPT certainly presents educators with more challenges than did calculators and spell check software, and this guide is intended to provide ideas and resources to help deal with, and make use of, ChatGPT and its fellow AI generative programs.